Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Appendix for Main Experiments

 \item \textbf{Multiple-py and Multiple-cpp} \citep{cassano2022multipl}: MultiPL-E: is a benchmark for evaluating large language models for code generation that supports 18 programming languages.
-It takes the OpenAI ``HumanEval" Python benchmark and uses little compilers to translate them to other languages.
+It takes the OpenAI ``HumanEval'' Python benchmark and uses little compilers to translate them to other languages.
 We use similar implementation as the original repository and evaluation parameters are similar to HumanEval. \end{itemize}

-\subsubsection{Number of selected rules}
+\subsection{Number of selected rules}

+The exploration of the scaling of $r$ in Section~\ref{sec:EvaluationA} is feasible due to the low cost of these experiments.
+However, in Section~\ref{sec:EvaluationB}, which involves high-cost LLM training, it is impractical to test multiple values of $r$ across all experiments.

-We modified the number of rules, $r$, from 10 to 20 and repeated the experiments for the Code domain.
-Compared to the 10-rule results presented in Table~\ref{tab:Math_Code}, we observed some discrepancies.
+Here in Table~\ref{tab:vary_num_rules}, we modified the number of rules, $r$, from 10 to 20 and repeated the experiments for the Code domain.
+Compared to the 10-rule results presented in Table~\ref{tab:Finetune}, we observed some discrepancies.
 For instance, the performance score on HumanEval is less than the 10-rule results, whereas the results for Multiple-cpp improved.
 The number of rules indeed alters the criteria used for data selection, thereby influencing the distribution of the selected data.
-Determining the optimal $r$ represents a valuable direction for future exploration.
+Determining the optimal $r$ represents a valuable direction for our future exploration.

-\subsubsection{Size of Sampled Data}
+\subsection{Size of Sampled Data}

-We investigated the impact of varying training data sizes on performance, specifically within the context of the \textit{DPP 10 rules} and the Medical domain.
+We investigated the impact of varying training data sizes on performance in Table~\ref{tab:vary_data_size}, specifically within the context of the \textit{DPP 10 Rules} and the Medical domain, due to limited computing resources.
 Our observations reveal that increasing the amount of training data does not always enhance performance; in fact, performance may decline beyond a certain data threshold.
 This phenomenon is consistent with findings from the LIMA paper \citep{zhou2024lima}, which suggests that data quality is often more important than quantity for LLMs.
 Balancing data quality with quantity is another challenging but valuable topic.

-\subsubsection{Distribution of Selected Data}
+\subsection{Distribution of Selected Data}